 Our verdict

-We bestowed our admiration for KEEN oz / 425g for delivering us immediate comfort and for having a tacky outsole and warm interior.
+We bestowed our admiration for KEEN Who should NOT buy for delivering us immediate comfort and for having a tacky outsole and warm interior.
 Overall, we can confirm that it is an affordable boot that will please beginners and seasoned hikers alike in their on-trail adventures.
 Despite its excellent stability, the questionable outsole durability makes it a less-than-ideal option for extended backpacking trips.

 Pros